enarx/try.enarx.dev/README.md

 ## You did it 👏

 Tadaa.
-Now your application is running on a safe ENARX keep.
+Now your application is running on a safe ENARX Keep.
 Congrats on your first deploy🔥 Feel free to join us over out [chat](https://chat.enarx.dev/channel/mentorship) and resource to our [Enarx](https://enarx.dev/docs/Start/Introduction) project will help you dive deep into our motive and perspective.